YouTuber Brooke Houts Is Being Investigated After Posting Video That Appears To Show Her Hitting Her Pet Dog

 YouTuber Brooke Houts is being investigated for animal cruelty after a video surfaced that appeared to show her abusing a dog, Buzzfeed News reports.

-Houts’ YouTube account seems to show the daily goings-on in the life of the Southern California woman; her eating habits, dating issues, viral challenges, and so on.
+Houts’ YouTube account seems to show the daily goings-on in the life of the Southern California woman: her eating habits, dating issues, viral challenges, and so on.
 Much of her content seems to be about her dog.
 And it was one of her dog-related videos that has gotten the attention of the police.

 In a video that has since been taken down, entitled “Plastic Wrap Prank On My Doberman,” Houts was apparently trying to get the animal into amusing shenanigans involving him not being able to see the plastic wrap.
 It seems as if two versions of the video made it to the attention of Houts’ subscribers: one edited version, which did not portray any animal abuse, and another, unedited version, which appears to show Houts allegedly hitting, shoving, and spitting on her dog.